In-Network Plan Benefits

 There is no copay when you are hospitalized at an

-In-Network hospital or have a test or procedure in the
+In-Network hospital or have a test or procedure in

-outpatient department of an In-Network hospital.
+the outpatient department of an In-Network hospital.

-for routine (non-emergency) medical treatment are
+Out-of-Network hospital for routine (non-emergency)

-not covered.
+medical treatment are not covered.